sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Jun 19, 2022 - Session 51

 1-Akhet 30: The group loots the temple and makes their way out with the child.
-Realizing it is night time, they decide to camp out for the night, due to many injuries.
+Realizing it is night time, they decide to camp out for the rest of the night, due to many injuries.
+In the morning, [Alphonse](Characters/PCs/Alphonse%20Steele.md) and [Quentin](Characters/PCs/Quentin%20Thexius.md) go ahead of the crew to get back to town faster, while the rest of the crew travels at a normal pace.
+They make it back around

+2-Akhet 1: